NP-Robotics/disinfection-robot/README.md

+This project is developed on an Nvidia Xavier AGX with JetPack 4.5 and Ubuntu 18.04.

 ### Set up the project...

 First, create a virtual environment and activate it and clone the project into a folder.